devcontainers/spec/docs/specs/devcontainerjson-reference.md

 | `features` (currently in preview) | object | An object of dev container features and related options to be added into your primary container.
 The specific options  that are available varies by feature, so see its documentation for additional details.
 For example: <br />`"features": {"github-cli": "latest"}` <br /><br /> ⚠️ Currently in preview. |
 | `shutdownAction` | enum | Indicates whether `devcontainer.json` supporting tools should stop the containers when the related tool window is closed / shut down.<br>Values are  `none`, `stopContainer` (default for image or Dockerfile), and `stopCompose` (default for Docker Compose). |

-## Publishing vs forwarding ports

-Docker has the concept of "publishing" ports when the container is created.
-Published ports behave very much like ports you make available to your local network.
-If your application only accepts calls from `localhost`, it will reject connections from published ports just as your local machine would for network calls.
-Forwarded ports, on the other hand, actually look like `localhost` to the application.

 ## Tool-specific properties

 While most properties apply to any `devcontainer.json` supporting tool or service, a few are specific to certain tools.
 You may explore this in the [supporting tools and services document](supporting-tools.md).